How to Create a Mobile App for Your Travel Agency: Features and Cost

 Your target audience uses mobile applications constantly and likely has over two travel apps installed on their mobile devices.
 Why not add your branded app to their home screens?

 Out of the 24 most popular types of mobile applications, travel apps are in the top 10.
 That’s not a surprise, as people use them for lots of things.
-These are the most popular internet services people use when travelling, according to Statista:
+These are the most popular internet services people use when traveling, according to Statista:

 As you can see, travel agents don’t use apps to attract clients, but it’s not because people don’t want to use their apps.
 Rather, it’s because travel agents don’t have them.